1,000+ Opportunities

 Income received on a loan includes the payment of interest by a borrower micro-business and the administrative fees assessed by the CDFI.
 Additional Incentive Programs Economic Development & Diversification In-State Tuition for Employees Texas Tax Code Section 23.
 03 Annual Bank Report (Fiscal Year 2025)

-Based on current listing details, eligibility includes: Non-entitlement communities.
+According to the current listing, eligibility includes: Non-entitlement communities.
 Funds must be used for public infrastructure to assist a business that commits to creating and/or retaining permanent jobs, primarily for low and moderate-income persons.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Texas Enterprise Fund (TEF) is a grant from the Texas Economic Development & Tourism Office, Office of the Governor that funds private sector companies with qualifying projects where a Texas site is competing with out-of-state locations.
 TEF provides performance-based deal-closing cash grants calculated using a uniform model based on average wages and projected job creation.
 Companies must plan a facility opening or expansion that creates more than 75 full-time jobs in urban areas or 25 in rural areas, with significant capital investment.
 The project must not have reached a final location decision, and must have support from local city, county, or school district governments.